jwbay/gulp-sync-json/README.md

 * When the plugin encounters a key not present in the primary file, it will remove it
-* If a key is present in both a source and target file but the value types do not match, the plugin will emit an error with the file, key, and types.
-No changes will be written to the filesystem.
-If the plugin is in report mode, the error will be logged instead of emitted and the plugin will continue.
+* If a key is present in both a source and target file but the value types do not match, the plugin will emit an error with the file, key, and types

 #### Files
-* If a directory has JSON files but no filename matches the primary filename, the directory's contents will be ignored
-* If a directory has a file that matches the primary filename but no other JSON files, the directory's contents will be ignored
-* As a consequence of reserialization, all files touched besides the primary file are re-formatted
-* This plugin strips any present [BOM](http://unicode.org/faq/utf_bom.html#BOM) from files it touches
+* The plugin only cares about files in directories with both a primary file and other files present.
+Any files in the stream that aren't in such a directory are piped through untouched

 Need to handle line endings differently?
 Pipe the results through [gulp-eol](https://www.npmjs.com/package/gulp-eol).